Willamette River CST FK Fish Report for 2-6-2019

 Sandy River: Sandy River Fishing Report

-Santiam River North Fork-2: Winter Steelhead are Beginning to Move into the River.
+Santiam River ( North Fork) Above Detroit Lake: Winter Steelhead are Beginning to Move into the River.

 Walter Wirth Lake: Stocked this Week with About 1,200 Hatchery Trout